frida/frida-website/_posts/2019-09-18-frida-12-7-released.markdown

 - We now support iOS 13 on the checkra1n jailbreak.
 (Jailed iOS 13 was already supported.)

+### Changes in 12.7.22

+- Our iOS package scripts launch daemon logic is now compatible with checkra1n, so frida-server won't have to be started/stopped manually.

 [frida-java-bridge]: https://github.com/frida/frida-java-bridge
 [TinyCC]: https://bellard.org/tcc/